lawrennd/old_talks/_ml/celsius-lecture.md

 Thomas

 On 15 Oct 2020, at 16:25, Neil David Lawrence <ndl21@cam.ac.uk> wrote:

-It would be great to have a sense of what you’d prefer me to talk about.
-I can imagine a few different things, but if I have a good steer from yourself, I’d be happy to use that!
+It would be great to have a sense of what you'd prefer me to talk about.
+I can imagine a few different things, but if I have a good steer from yourself, I'd be happy to use that!

-From: Thomas Schön <thomas.schon@it.uu.se>
+From: Thomas Sch0n <thomas.schon@it.uu.se>
 Date: Thursday, 15 October 2020 at 15:12
 To: Neil David Lawrence <ndl21@cam.ac.uk>
 Subject: Re: Official invitation letter to the Celsius-Linnaeus lectures, February 11 2021

 Hi Neil,

 Just let me know if you want to discuss title, abstract or anything else related to your talk at this stage.

 Cheers,
 Thomas

 On 15 Oct 2020, at 14:59, Neil David Lawrence <ndl21@cam.ac.uk> wrote:

 Hi Karin,